hmxlabs/aws-open-resource-broker/docs/field_mapping_architecture.md

 1. **Single Source of Truth**: All field mappings are centralized in one registry
 2. **Provider Awareness**: Only maps provider-specific fields when the provider is active
 3. **Extensible**: Easy to add new schedulers (LSF, SLURM) and providers (Azure, GCP)
-4. **Type Safety**: Proper field inheritance ensures handlers can access required fields
+4. **Type Safety**: Appropriate field inheritance ensures handlers can access required fields
 5. **Maintainable**: Clear separation between scheduler-specific and provider-specific concerns

 ## Future Extensions